MajorPainage/Origins1.7.1/README.md

 - PBO tool which can be found in the tools folder.<br>
 (NOTE: Make sure before you pack to the .pbo, you set the prefix to "z\addons\dayz_server")

+<b>How To Pack PBO Correctly With PboManager</b>
+- Open PboManager
+- Right click dayz_server folder and select PBO Manager>Pack into "dayz_server.pbo"
+- After packing the folder, click the green icon on PboManager and open the "dayz_server.pbo" you just packed.
+- Next click on the blue icon to check the file properties.
+- If you see "prefix" and "z\addons\dayz_server\", your ok.
+- If you don't see it, your still ok, right click the white area and select "Add".
+- Under property, add "prefix", and under value, add "z\addons\dayz_server" (without the quotes)
+- Close the PboManager and upload the file if you didn't pack it on the server.
+- Now restart the server.

 <u><b>Installing Database:</b></u>
 ============================